 - Add Contact Roles to Opportunities.
 This guide talks through this major pain point for marketers who aren’t responsible for managing Opportunity records: 4 Ways to Create Salesforce Contact Roles (and Get Accurate Campaign Influence Reporting)

 This post has been a comprehensive guide to get you started on Campaign Influence in Salesforce.

 To demystify the topic I have laid out the two types: Campaign Influence 1.0 (AKA Salesforce Influence Model) – the default attribution model, and Customizable Campaign Influence – for more advanced, multi-touch attribution.

-Beyond the default model, here are some questions to get you started on thinking about the future of your Campaign Influence tracking:
+Beyond using the default model, here are some questions to get you started on thinking about the future of your Campaign Influence tracking:

-How granular do you need to go when splitting out the revenue from an opportunity across your campaigns?
+- How granular do you need to go when splitting out the revenue from an opportunity across your campaigns?

 - Are you able to define how significant the first touch, or last touch is to the opportunity?

 - Does an even distribution model mask the true influence your campaigns are having on the opportunity?

 The Campaign Influence Starter Pack is a set of comprehensive dashboards built for both Lightning and Classic, as well as a collection of reports.
 Unlock Salesforce Marketing ROI in less than 30 minutes with the Campaign Influence Starter Pack: